Last update 28-04-2025

 Obligations of waste managers

-As a general rule, waste managers are obliged to:
+As a general rule, waste operators are obliged:

-Establishments and undertakings that carry out waste processing activities must also:
+Entities or undertakings that carry ou waste processing activities must:

-• Process the waste in accordance with the terms of their authorisation and accredit this by means of documents.
+• Process the waste in accordance with the terms of their permit and accredit this with documentary evidence;

-• Properly manage waste produced as a result of their activity.
+• Properly manage the waste produced as a result of their activity.

-Establishments and undertakings that collect or transport waste on a professional basis must also:
+Entities or undertakings that collect or transport waste on a professional basis must:

-Lastly, dealers and brokers must comply with what is declared in their notification of activities and with the clauses and conditions they have assumed in their contracts.
+Dealers and brokers must comply with what is stated in their activity reports and with the terms and conditions in their contracts.

-Dealers are obliged to ensure that a complete treatment operation is carried out for the waste they acquire and to provide documentary evidence to the producer or other initial owner of such waste.
+Dealers must pursue their activity with hazardous and non-hazardous waste that has a positive value and must provide documentary evidence that it complies with this requirement in the corresponding report.
+They are also obliged to ensure that a complete and appropriate treatment operation is carried out for the waste they buy and to provide documentary evidence to the producer or other original holder of such waste.

 Volver arriba